Recurring Billing Requirements

 March 2022 Updates

-- Confirmation email required at enrollment with all terms
+- Confirmation email at enrollment, with all terms.

 September 2022 Updates